14 Important Questions to Ask About Matching Gifts

 Social Media

-Social media impacts donors—in fact, 18% of donors who give online say that social media is the channel that most inspires them to give.
+Social media impacts donors—in fact, 32% of donors who give online say that social media is the channel that most inspires them to give.

-Whether you’re using Facebook, Twitter, Instagram, or other platforms, be sure to include links that direct supporters to the information they’ll need to submit a match request to their employer.
+Whether you’re using Facebook, Twitter, Instagram, TikTok, or other platforms, be sure to include links that direct supporters to the information they’ll need to submit a match request to their employer.

 Donation Page

 When supporters are already on your donation page, that means they’re serious about donating to your cause.
-Very serious.
 Since donors are most engaged at this step, this is the perfect time to promote matching gifts.

 Prompt your donors to figure out their eligibility for a matching donation through their employer.
-This can be done by including a brief piece of information about matching gifts, or even by embedding a matching gift search tool on your form.
+This can be done by including a brief piece of information about matching gifts or even by embedding a matching gift search tool on your form.

 Dedicated Matching Gift Page